malloch/libmapper/doc/expression_syntax.md

 User-Declared Variables
 =======================

-Up to 8 additional variables can be declared as-needed in the expression.
+Additional variables can be declared as-needed in the expression (currently up to 8).
 The variable names can be any string except for the reserved variable names `x` and `y` or the name of an existing function.
 The values of these variables are stored with the connection context and can be accessed in subsequent calls to the evaluator.
 In the following example, the user-defined variable `ema` is used to keep track of the `exponential moving average` of the input signal value `x`, *independent* of the output value `y` which is set to give the difference between the current sample and the moving average:

 * `ema = ema{-1} * 0.9 + x * 0.1`, `y = x - ema`